Production Supervisor – Westhill, Aberdeenshire Backshift

 You’ll undertake your role in an organised and agile way to support business goals.
 You’ll handle confidential business data in a professional manner.

-You’ll be proficient in standard Microsoft packages along with other softwares to manage tasks and information such as Scribe and SharePoint.
+You’ll be proficient in standard Microsoft packages along with other software to manage tasks and information such as Scribe and SharePoint.

-We reward our people, you’ll have good benefits, a competitive salary, car allowance / company car, bonus scheme, ongoing development, and an opportunity to develop your career.
-This full-time role is 40 hours per week Monday to Friday, based at Witney Oxfordshire with hybrid working available.
+We reward our people, you’ll have good benefits, a competitive salary, bonus scheme, ongoing development, and an opportunity to develop your career.
+This full-time role is 40 hours per week Monday to Thursday, based at Witney Oxfordshire.

 Our people have made us great.
 Their knowledge, ideas, commitment, and energy over the last 50 years has helped to create a successful business.